(All fields required)

-This year, the foundation is holding its fourth annual family carnival fundraiser, called Playdate with the Bearcats.
+This year, the foundation is holding its fifth annual family carnival fundraiser, called Playdate with the Bearcats.
 The event is part of the Giving Hope community fundraiser program at Cincinnati Children’s.

 “It’s a lot of fun,” Dee says.
 “There’s something for everyone.
 The players are there, and it’s not just the football team that supports us.
 It’s everyone, from the cheerleaders to soccer team, to baseball and lacrosse teams.
 There’s up to 100 athletes at the event.”

 The event includes pickup basketball games, cornhole, face painting, raffles, autographs from athletes, fun with mascots and a lot more.
 There’s something for every age and ability.

 Dee says the Giving Hope Program is helping to grow the carnival’s success.
 They will be using the Giving Hope logo, banners, change canisters and more to help with their fundraising efforts.